adambard/learnxinyminutes-docs/perl6.html.markdown

 # If what you want is a copy instead, use `is copy`.

-# A sub itself returns a container, which means it can be marked as rw :
+# A sub itself returns a container, which means it can be marked as rw:
 my $x = 42;
 sub mod() is rw { $x }
 mod() = 52; # in this case, the parentheses are mandatory